Posted by Dr. Armen Nikogosian on Apr 10, 2019 2:19:19 PM

 One of the most telling differences between conventional medicine and functional medicine is how diagnostic testing is approached.

-In conventional medicine, the focus centers on the patient’s presenting symptoms, and then medications or treatments are prescribed to help alleviate or manage the symptoms.
-Functional medicine is more concerned with a systems approach to medicine, in which all aspects of a patient’s profile—environment factors, emotional factors, toxins, gut health, food sensitivities—are considered before prescribing remedies.
+In conventional medicine, the focus centers on the patient’s presenting symptoms, and then an approach is determined to manage the symptoms.
+Functional medicine is more concerned with a systems approach to medicine, in which all aspects of a patient’s profile—environment factors, emotional factors, toxins, gut health, food sensitivities—are considered before determining an appropriate therapy.

 As a result of these core distinctions, diagnostic testing will be approached differently between the two healthcare approaches.
 As functional medicine seeks to capture a holistic picture of the patient and solve problems upstream, versus only isolated symptomology, functional medical testing is designed accordingly.
 This means that, although all medical practitioners will cull key information from standard lab panels, a functional medicine practitioner will look deeper for clues that may shed light on the source of the problem.

-While food sensitivity is an efficient tool in highlighting the culprits that may be causing leaky gut symptoms, the timing of the test is critical to its ultimate usefulness.
-Practitioners shouldn’t conduct food sensitivity tests at the outset of the treatment process, but rather, delay them until after a gut reset treatment is well underway—somewhere between the middle and end of the reset process.
+While food sensitivity is an efficient tool in highlighting the culprits that may be causing a sensitive GI tract, the timing of the test is critical to its ultimate usefulness.
+Practitioners shouldn’t conduct food sensitivity tests at the outset of the process, but rather, delay them until after a gut reset process is well underway—somewhere between the middle and end.
 If the food sensitivity test is done first, the patient will be handed a list of dozens of foods they can no longer eat.
 This initial list is not representative of the actual sensitivities, which will be identified later in the process.
 By waiting, instead of a list of 25 forbidden foods, the patient may find they need to avoid just one or two staples and 4-5 random foods, such as raspberries and cantaloupe.

 The vast amount of data that can be derived from an organic acid urinalysis offers abundant clues as to what may be at the center of the health problem.
 Urine provides essential information about such issues as gut dysbiosis, mitochondrial dysfunction, suboptimal detoxification, and nutritional deficiencies, among many others.
 This data can then help focus the direction of further testing.